tiffcrockett/03-Password-Generator/README.md

 My code works!
 (My only real objective.)
 Surfing for some help with my JavaScript, I noticed several comments on Stack Overflow that using charCodes is a streamlined, more efficient way to code this type of project.
 I downloaded the ASCII Charcode Chart, to see what I was working with, and attempted to figure out how to do that.
 And proceeded to  coded myself into utter frustration.
 I've been coding for about 4 weeks.
 So, I used strings and an array for my password generator.
 My code is 65 lines, not efficient, but I think it is logical and well structured for a newbie.
 What do you think?

-The Password Generator application could be improved by adding a clipboard or features to help users manage a list of websites and corresponding usernames and passwords.
+The Password Generator application could be improved by adding features to help users manage a list of websites and corresponding usernames and passwords.
 This would be especially helpful to users as it is recommended to update passwords periodically.

 #Screenshot